Soil Erosion and Sediment Control

 A Stormwater Pollution Prevention Plan (SWPPP) is required by the Nebraska Department of Environmental Quality (NDEQ) for projects that disturb site topography, existing soil cover (both vegetative and non-vegetative) and/or soil topography on one or more acres of land.
 Less than one acre of total land area can also fall under regulation if it is part of a larger Common Plan of Development or Sale that will ultimately disturb one acre or more and includes all areas of Support Activity.

 The design, implementation and monitoring of a SWPPP involves a significant amount of expertise and resources if the plan is to be successful.
-Substantial fines and penalties can be levied by regulatory agencies from the EPA down to local municipalities if construction site runoff is not addressed (see original story from June 2008 AP news release).
+Substantial fines and penalties can be levied by regulatory agencies from the EPA down to local municipalities if construction site runoff is not addressed.
 The cost of noncompliance has been set high.
 Fortunately a wide variety of resources exist that provide information on SWPPP development and implementation, including:

 Information presented within the Stormwater Management section of this Water Web site has been reviewed by the University of Nebraska Stormwater Management Team.
 Please contact Katie Pekarek, Kelly Feehan, or Thomas Franti with questions.